sizovs/sizovs.github.io/_posts/2020-07-22-the-wolves-of-it.md

 There must be a fix:

 Stop paying insane commissions to incompetent agencies, and attracting hungry wolves.
-Take full responsibility for recruitment activities: hire and educating ethical recruiters; build relationships; this is better for your organization and our community.
+Take full responsibility for recruitment activities; hire and educate ethical recruiters; build relationships; this is better for your organization and our community.

 Thank you for attention.